Find Affordable College Courses

 3 Yearly Graduations

 The most popular school in the United States for culture studies students seekinga doctor's degree is Florida Atlantic University.
 Each year, around 30,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $2,522 per year, while in-state graduate students, on average, pay $5,467 per year.
-During the 2020-2021 academic year, 3 people received their doctor's degree in culture studies from FAU.
-Around 100% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+During the most recent year for which we have data, 3 people received their doctor's degree in culture studies from FAU.
+Around 43% of these students were from an underrepresented racial-ethnic group, and 71% were women.

 #1